Documentation

 4. The IDE chart in Test Results renders each series with the options you chose.

-Inside a backtest, the engine already provides a ready-to-use chart_indicators instance you can import — so you usually don't build your own:
+Inside a backtest, the engine provides a ready-to-use chart_indicators collector — not precomputed indicators:

-Anything you .add(...) on it is automatically merged into the final result.
+chart_indicators is a ChartIndicatorSeries instance.
+Anything you .add(...) on it (with points you built) is automatically merged into the final result.
 You only need to construct your own ChartIndicatorSeries() outside a backtest run.

 Quick start

-The most common pattern: compute series from the chronological bars list you receive in on_finish, then add them to chart_indicators:
+The usual pattern: compute the indicator from the chronological bars list in on_finish, then register it with chart_indicators for plotting:

 The result chart then shows your SMA(20) as a dotted overlay on the candle chart.